-- 9.45 A recorded vote, as defined in 9.3 above, shall be taken at a budget decision meeting of the Council on any decision related to the level of Council Tax. - 9.56 If a meeting considers matters relating to the level of Council Tax, any Member who is at least 2 months in arrears with payment of his Council Tax shall disclose this fact to the meeting he may speak on the matters but shall not vote on them. - 9.67 A secret ballot shall be conducted only if there are two or more candidates for the election of the Leader of the Council or any chairman or the appointment of the vice-chairman, that is, each Member present shall record his vote confidentially for, against or abstaining, on a blank piece of paper. - 9.78 If there are 3 or more Members nominated for any appointment (for example as a committee chairman or vice-chairman or as a member of a committee, subcommittee etc. or another organisation) and after a vote none of the candidates has a clear majority of votes in his favour, the person with the least number of votes shall be deleted from the list and a fresh vote shall be taken until a majority of votes is given in favour of one person.
-A similar procedure shall be followed where a meeting is asked to choose between three or more options. - 9.8 In the event of an equality of votes, the chairman of the meeting shall have a second or casting vote.
+- 9.1 Except as stated in Standing Orders 9.5 and 9.7 below, generally voting on all motions shall be by show of hands. - 9.2 In the event of an equality of votes, the chairman of the meeting shall have a second or casting vote. - 9.3 After voting, a member may require the minutes of the meeting to record whether he voted for or against a motion, or abstained from voting. - 9.4 A recorded vote shall be taken if at least 4 Members request it before the voting process starts, that is, the Minutes shall record whether each Member present voted for the motion, against it, or abstained from voting; - 9.5 A recorded vote, as defined in 9.3 above, shall be taken at a budget decision meeting of the Council on any decision related to the level of Council Tax. - 9.6 If a meeting considers matters relating to the level of Council Tax, any Member who is at least 2 months in arrears with payment of his Council Tax shall disclose this fact to the meeting he may speak on the matters but shall not vote on them. - 9.7 A secret ballot shall be conducted only if there are two or more candidates for the election of the Leader of the Council or any chairman or the appointment of the vice-chairman, that is, each Member present shall record his vote confidentially for, against or abstaining, on a blank piece of paper. - 9.8 If there are 3 or more Members nominated for any appointment (for example as a committee chairman or vice-chairman or as a member of a committee, subcommittee etc. or another organisation) and after a vote none of the candidates has a clear majority of votes in his favour, the person with the least number of votes shall be deleted from the list and a fresh vote shall be taken until a majority of votes is given in favour of one person.
+A similar procedure shall be followed where a meeting is asked to choose between three or more options.